ComodoSecurity/openedr/README.md

 * Zlib: Compression Libraries (https://zlib.net/)

 # Installation Instructions
+OpenEDR is single agent that can be installed on Windows endpoints.
+It generates extensible telemetry data over all security relevant events.
+It also use file lookup, analysis and verdict systems from Comodo, https://valkyrie.comodo.com/.
+You can also have your own account and free license there.

+The telemetry data is stored locally on the endpoint itself.
+You can use any log streaming solution and analysis platform.
+Here we will present, how can you do remote streaming and analysis via open source tools like Elasticsearch and Filebeat.

 ## OpenEDR :
 OpenEDR project will release installer MSI’s signed by Comodo Security Solutions, The default installation folder is C:\Program Files\OpenEdr\EdrAgentV2, currently we don’t have many option to edit/configure the rule set, alerts etc.  Those will be coming with upcoming releases.